Brandon P. Bell

-Brandon P. Bell (born January 13, 1985) is an American actor, who is best known for his roles on the television series Hollywood Heights and Dear White People.
+Brandon P. Bell (born January 13) is an American actor, who is best known for his roles on the television series Hollywood Heights and Dear White People.

 Early life

-Born in Minneapolis, Minnesota, he attended the University of Southern California with a drama scholarship.
+Born in Dallas, Texas, he attended the University of Southern California with a drama scholarship.
 Prior to focusing full time on his acting career, Bell played soccer for seven years traveling to France and winning the USA Cup Gold Medal.

 Career

 Bell landed the role of Jake Madsen in the 2012 television series Hollywood Heights.
 In 2014, he starred as Troy Fairbanks in comedy-drama film Dear White People, which was adapted into a Netflix series of the same name.